-Practicing when you are not under pressure will make it so much easier when that moment comes.
+Practicing when you are in your own environment will make it so much easier when you have to do it in public.

 - Clothes – always dress in clothes that are breastfeeding friendly.
 You can buy breastfeeding clothes.
 You can also wear clothes that will lend themselves well to you getting access to your breasts.
 Shirts and sweaters are going to be best for this.
 A loose button up shirt will work too.